odan/session/README.md

     ->add(SessionMiddleware::class);
 ```

-## Flash messages
+## Slim Flash integration

+Although this component already comes with its own Flash message implementation,
+you can still integrate other components.

-The [slim/flash](https://github.com/slimphp/Slim-Flash) may be a useful integration package to
+The [slim/flash](https://github.com/slimphp/Slim-Flash) may be useful integration package to
 add flash massages to your application.

 ```